Marvel's Wolverine: Development

-In September 2024, Insomniac Games's core technology director Mike Fitzgerald confirmed that Marvel's Wolverine would support enhancements made by the PlayStation 5 Pro as they were being implemented into their existing games for the console.
+Sweet Baby Inc. announced in 2021 they will be working as a story consultation.
+In September 2024, Insomniac Games's core technology director Mike Fitzgerald confirmed that Marvel's Wolverine supports enhancements made by the PlayStation 5 Pro as they were implemented into their existing games for the console.
 Over the summer, Brian Horton left his role as creative director on the game to join The Initiative at Xbox Game Studios, briefly assuming the role of creative director on the Perfect Dark reboot prior to its cancellation and the studio's simultaneous closure in July 2025.
 Marcus Smith took over Horton's role, while Mike Daly replaced Christian as game director.
 The duo previously collaborated on Ratchet & Clank: Rift Apart (2021).
 The game's cover art, which was revealed during a September 2025 State of Play, was designed in collaboration with comic artist Jock.

 2023 Rhysida hack

 In December 2023, Insomniac Games was targeted in a ransomware attack that compromised various development documents and personal employee information.
 Among the surfaced materials, early in-game images and concept art featuring other characters were leaked online.
 The hackers, Rhysida, threatened to publish all procured images and resources obtained from the hack within seven days and they held an auction for the data with a starting price at 50 bitcoin (then-equivalent to US$2 million).
 Sony Interactive Entertainment (SIE) stated that they intended to investigate but did not anticipate the incident to affect other divisions of SIE or Sony as a whole.
 After Rhysida's deadline, company information, including employee data, model dumps and pre-production slates for various games in development, were published online.
-These materials included various production assets related to Marvel's Wolverine, such as vertical gameplay slices, animation and model tests, concept art, finalized plot and character details, as well as personal information concerning in-house staff and contract workers involved in the game's development, including the unintended reveal of the game's voice cast.
+These materials included various production assets related to Marvel's Wolverine, such as vertical gameplay slices, animation and model tests, concept art, finalized plot and character details, as well as personal information concerning in-house staff and contract workers involved in the game's development, including the unintended reveal of the voice cast.

-In the hours following the leak, early playable builds of the game were similarly circulated online and made accessible by dataminers.
+In the hours following the leak, early playable builds were similarly circulated online and made accessible by dataminers.
 SIE responded by issuing DMCA takedown notices through internet service providers against those who attempted to download the files.
 Insomniac Games issued a statement addressing the hack three days later, stating that the events took an "extremely distressing" emotional toll on the development teams involved in their upcoming projects, but that the data breach would not impact their development plans, including production on Marvel's Wolverine.
-They also thanked their fans and the wider gaming community for "the outpouring of compassion and unwavering support", affirming to share more details regarding the game when the timing was right.
+They thanked their fans and the wider gaming community for "the outpouring of compassion and unwavering support", affirming to share more details regarding the game when the timing was right.
 The events of the hack and its consequences for the developer were met with widespread sympathy throughout the video game industry.